SpiritualRealm/Lab6/Lab7/lab7_report.md

 #### **Questions:**
    - Does the scan complete successfully?
 If so, is the result accurate (does it correctly detect port **8000** as open)?

+Yes, the scan does complete successfully.
+It correctly detects port **8000** as open.

    - Based on observations, how does the **scan rate** affect the accuracy and detection of open ports?

+Excessively high scan rates can reduce detection accuracy.
+This overloads networks, causing dropped packets which carry information on the open ports that the machine doing the scanning has missed.
+Scan rate dictates the balance between speed and accuracy in port scanning.

    - Referencing the [Nmap Performance Guide](https://nmap.org/book/performance-timing-templates.html), how do timing templates influence scan behavior and detection efficiency?

+Timing templates allow users to balance scan speed with accuracy and IDS(Intrusion Detection System) evasion.
+The templates adjust packet delays and parallelism.
+Lower settings offer stealth at the expense of speed.
+Higher settings prioritize rapid, aggressive scanning over reliability.

    - Which **Nmap timing profile(s)** (`-T0` to `-T4`) could potentially bypass this rate-limiting rule?
 Justify your answer based on scan behavior and rate thresholds.
 What is the main drawback of choosing this/these profile(s)?

+NMAP timing profile -T0, which is the paranoid setting, could potentially bypass the rate-limiting rule.
+It is the slowest template, designed for evasion of detection.
+It waits five minutes before performing the next scan.
+The main drawback of choosing this timing profile is that it is extremely slow.

 #### Screenshots
 - Provide screenshot of your `iptables` chains and your Wireshark traffic capture.